khoido2003/nvim/terminal_config/zsh/readme.md

 ## 🚀 Quick Start (on a new machine)

-0. Install Zsh and make it your default shell (Fedora)
+0. Install Zsh and make it your default shell

 ```bash
 sudo dnf install -y zsh